kitamado/kitamado.github.io/_posts/2020-02-01-How-to-use-simply-jekyll-features-on-your-website.md

 ---
-title: How to use custom features on your website
+title: How to use custom features
 tags: feature
 comments: true
 ---